AmunRaCode/chains/README.md

 There are also aggregated json files with all chains automatically assembled:
  * https://chainid.network/chains.json
- * https://chainid.network/chains_mini.json (miniaturized - fewer fields for smaller filesize)
+ * https://chainid.network/chains_mini.json (miniaturized - fewer fields for smaller file size)

 ## Constraints